 This is also an important point.
 If you were to have a look at this Quora thread, he who names the number first loses.
 This is for a simple reason: the first who names a number will be subject to fit their salary or compensation package around that figure.
 Again, this goes back to market rates.
 Typically, companies offer around or slightly lower than market rates.
 This gives you a little more power to negotiate from a position of strength.

 - How To Negotiate Your Salary: Thinking about more than just salary

 Your salary is an important part of your entire package, but it isn’t the most important thing.
 The entire compensation package usually includes more than just salary – perhaps having a company car or apartment is also part of it!
 Typically it contains medical and dental benefits as well.

-So instead of merely thinking of merely salary, be sure to allocate a bit of brain power on the other non-salary portions of the package too.
+So instead of merely thinking of mere salary, be sure to allocate a bit of brain power on the other non-salary portions of the package too.

 Of course, having a higher seniority level in the company can also come with better benefits and compensation packages, especially if you do turn out to be someone who secures the lucrative contracts with the huge companies outside.

 - How To Negotiate Your Salary: Remember to showcase your best work!